-NGINX Ingress has powerful features, excellent performance, and supports various deployment methods.
-This document describes how to deploy NGINX Ingress on Tencent Kubernetes Engine (TKE) using Deployment + LB, Daemonset + HostNetwork + LB, and Deployment + LB Direct Connect to Pods.
+Nginx Ingress provides robust features and extremely high performance as well as multiple deployment modes.
+This document introduces the three deployment schemes of Nginx Ingress on Tencent Kubernetes Engine (TKE): Deployment + LB, Daemonset + HostNetwork + LB, and Deployment + LB directly connected to Pod and their deployment methods.

 kubectl create ns nginx-ingress